Independent Contractor Agreement Template, Free Download 2026

 Compensation and Payment Terms

 Specify whether the contractor will be paid a flat fee, hourly rate, milestone-based payments, or retainer.
 Include the payment schedule (net 15, net 30, upon delivery), accepted payment methods, invoicing requirements, and any late payment penalties or interest charges.
-Address whether the contractor is responsible for their own taxes, which is standard for a 1099 relationship, and clarify that no payroll withholdings will be made.
+Address whether the contractor is responsible for their own taxes, which is standard for a 1099 contractor agreement, and clarify that no payroll withholdings will be made.

 Independent Contractor Status Clause

 This clause explicitly states that the worker is an independent contractor and not an employee, partner, joint venturer, or agent of the hiring party.
 It should affirm that the contractor controls the manner and means of performing the work, provides their own tools and equipment, sets their own schedule, and is free to work for other clients.
-While this clause alone does not determine classification — courts look at the actual working relationship — it demonstrates the parties' intent.
+While this clause alone does not determine classification, courts look at the actual working relationship, it demonstrates the parties' intent.

-Intellectual Property and Work Product Assignment
+Intellectual Property and <strong>Work Product</strong> Assignment

 Define who owns the intellectual property created during the engagement.
 Most hiring parties require a work-for-hire clause assigning all copyrights, patents, trademarks, and trade secrets to the company.
-Because independent contractor work is not automatically work-for-hire under copyright law (unlike employee work), you need an explicit assignment clause.
+Because independent contractor work is not automatically work-for-hire under copyright law (17 U.S.C. § 101) (unlike employee work), you need an explicit assignment clause.
 The contractor may also want to carve out pre-existing IP and tools they bring to the project.

 Confidentiality and Non-Disclosure